 Schlumberger wins gas drilling project from Saudi Aramco

-March 15 (Reuters) - Schlumberger SLB.N said on Tuesday it has received a contract from Saudi Aramco for integrated drilling and well construction services in a gas drilling project.
+March 15 (Reuters) - Schlumberger SLB.N said on Tuesday it has received a contract from Saudi Aramco to provide oil field services in a gas drilling project.

+The companies did not disclose any financial or technical details regarding the contract.

+A recent surge in oil and natural gas prices across the globe, due largely to Russia's invasion of Ukraine, has boosted demand for new drilling projects and higher oil output.

 (Reporting by Rithika Krishna in Bengaluru; Editing by Krishna Chandra Eluri)